Myra for Bead Cleanup

 Bead Cleanup Protocol

-2. Thoroughly mix beads with sample to bind DNA
+2. Thoroughly mix beads with the sample to bind DNA

 3. Capture beads using magnets (3 min)